Lobsang Tengye Geshe

-In France for over thirty years, it applies tirelessly to transmit the benefits of various teachings of the Buddha Shakyamuni, he taught for many years in Buddhist Temple Linh Son of Joinville-le-Pont and for years at the Vajra yogini Institut in the Tarn where he currently resides.
+He lived in France for over thirty years and worked tirelessly to transmit the teachings of Buddha Shakyamuni.
+He taught for many years at the Buddhist Temple Linh Son of Joinville-le-Pont, and also at the Vajra Yogini Institute in the Tarn, where he resided until his death on 25 October 2019.
+After his death, he stayed in clear-light meditation for five days.